 DoS & DDoS

-DoS & DDoS (Denial of service & Distributed Denial of Service) are cyber attacks against networked resources like data centers, servers or websites and can limit the availability of a computer system.
+DoS & DDoS (Denial of service & Distributed Denial of Service) are cyber attacks against networked resources like data centres, servers or websites and can limit the availability of a computer system.
 The attacker floods the network resource with messages which cause it to slow down or even crash, making it inaccessible to users.
 Potential mitigations include CDNs and proxies.

 SQL stands for structured query language, a programming language used to communicate with databases.
 Many of the servers that store sensitive data use SQL to manage the data in their database.
 An SQL injection uses malicious SQL to get the server to expose information it otherwise wouldn’t.
 This is a huge cyber risk if the database stores customer information, credit card numbers, credentials or other personally identifiable information (PII).